Why Did My Eye Turn Red? Subconjuctival Hemorrhage

 It's so strange how something like this can happen without any cause.

-The body is a miraculous thing, with awesome healing ability.
+The body is a miraculous thing—with an awesome ability to heal.